-If our stockholders sell, or the market perceives that our stockholders intend to sell, substantial amounts of our common stock in the public market following this offering and our listing on the the market price of our common stock could decline significantly.
-As of October 31, 2009, we had approximately 158.0 million shares of common stock issued and outstanding after giving effect to the Recapitalization, consisting of approximately 39.5 million shares of our Class A common stock and approximately 118.5 million shares of our Class B common stock.
+If our stockholders sell, or the market perceives that our stockholders intend to sell, substantial amounts of our common stock in the public market following this offering and our listing on the NYSE, the market price of our common stock could decline significantly.
+As of December 31, 2009, we had approximately 158.9 million shares of common stock issued and outstanding after giving effect to the Recapitalization, consisting of approximately 39.7 million shares of our Class A common stock and approximately 119.2 million shares of our Class B common stock.
 Our Class B shares are divided equally among Class B-1, Class B-2 and Class B-3.

 Prior to this offering, our common stock was not listed on any national securities exchange and the ability of stockholders to liquidate their investments was limited.
-Upon completion of this offering and our listing on the , shares of our Class A common stock will be freely tradable.
+Upon completion of this offering and our listing on the NYSE, 57,729,201 shares of our Class A common stock will be freely tradable.
 As a result, there may be significant pent-up demand to sell shares of our common stock, which could cause the price of our Class A common stock to decline significantly.
 In particular, because the pool of shares of ordinary redemptions was exhausted by April 30, 2009, certain redemption requests were deferred under our share redemption program (which was suspended for all redemptions subsequent to November 2009 and will terminate upon the listing of our Class A common stock in connection with this offering).
-As a result, stockholders whose redemption requests were deferred may be inclined to sell the portion of their shares that will be freely tradable following the closing of this offering and our listing on the .
+As a result, stockholders whose redemption requests were deferred may be inclined to sell the portion of their shares that will be freely tradable following the closing of this offering and our listing on the NYSE.
 If a significant number of such stockholders sell such shares, the price of our Class A common stock could be adversely affected.

-After giving effect to this offering and the Recapitalization, approximately million shares (or million shares if the underwriters exercise their overallotment option in full) will be issued and outstanding, of which approximately 118.5 million, or % (% if the underwriters exercise their overallotment option in full), will be shares of our Class B common stock, which is divided equally among our Class B-1, Class B-2 and Class B-3 common stock.
+After giving effect to this offering and the Recapitalization, approximately 176.9 million shares (or 179.6 million shares if the underwriters exercise their over-allotment option in full) of our common stock will be issued and outstanding, of which approximately 119.2 million, or 67.4% (66.4% if the underwriters exercise their over-allotment option in full), will be shares of our Class B common stock, which is divided equally among our Class B-1, Class B-2 and Class B-3 common stock.
 Although our Class B common stock will not be listed on a national securities exchange, our Class B-1 common stock, Class B-2 common stock and Class B-3 common stock will convert automatically into our Class A common stock 180 days following the Listing, 270 days following the Listing and on January 30, 2011, respectively.
 In addition, if they have not otherwise converted, all shares of our Class B common stock will convert automatically into shares of our Class A common stock on January 30, 2011.